Feng shui for all purpose, Good luck, Success, Good Health, Happiness, Protection, Wealth, Love, Longevity

 read more testimonials

-4. Chinese God of Wealth Tsai Shen Yeh
+8. Brass Chinese Wealth God Tsai Shen Yeh 9 inch

 We are specializing in finest quality good luck Feng Shui items, Chinese figurines, Asian decor,Asian Vases, Asian paints, Laughing Buddha, Quan Yin Statues, Feng Shui Turtle Dragons, Feng Shui Crystals, Feng Shui Coins, Feng Shui 3 legs money frogs, Feng Shui Foo Dogs, Chinese Wise Men Statues, Animal zodiac items, Feng Shui Globes, made of Jade, Bronze, Precious gemstones (Tiger Eyes, Rose Quartz) ,Cloisonne, Mammoth Ivory for Success, Wealth ,Career, Love, Health, Protection, Long life and family.